Fair Pay for California Child Care Providers

 Which child care providers will get paid a fairer wage?

-- This will impact child care providers who deliver publicly-funded child care to children with subsidies.
+- This will impact child care providers who deliver publicly funded child care to children with subsidies.
 This includes family-friend-and-neighbor, family child care, and center providers.

 When will California start paying a fairer wage?